 At the University of Toronto, we offer one of the world's outstanding legal educations.
 To be a student at our law school is to join a wonderful community of the finest legal scholars and students, working together in the pursuit of academic and professional excellence.

-You will learn from our esteemed faculty who win major research awards and address global policymakers.
-I hope you will take the time to discover our unique programs and some of North America's most established "out-of-class" programs that will acquaint you with the best of the legal profession both locally and internationally.
-You may work on criminal appeals pending before the Ontario Court of Appeal or Supreme Court of Canada or volunteer for the UN while on an international human rights internship.
+You will learn from our esteemed faculty, who frequently win major research awards, and are significant thought leaders in academia, the legal profession and public policy.
+I hope you will take the time to discover our unique programs and some of North America's most established co-curricular opportunities that will acquaint you with the best of the legal profession both locally and internationally.
+You may work on criminal appeals pending before the Ontario Court of Appeal or Supreme Court of Canada, volunteer for the UN while on an international human rights internship, or participate in a business law moot court competition.

 Our commitment to accessibility, diversity and the public interest means that as a student, you will experience a community with a wide range of knowledge and perspectives.
-A legal education at U of T reflects our belief that law is a powerful tool for social change.
-Our graduates go on to leadership positions in public interest organizations, politics, business, and on the bench and bar with the tools to make a positive impact on our community.
+A legal education at U of T not only teaches legal doctrine, but equips our students with analytical tools that can be brought to bear on a range of legal and other problems.
+Our graduates go on to leadership positions in public interest organizations, politics, business, and on the bench and bar with an education that serves them well in making a positive impact on our community.

 I am excited about the future of our law school.
-Our new building, set to open in the 2015-16 academic year, will include innovative technology and will house many of the programs and centres that make this Faculty truly unique.
+Our new building, set to open in 2016, will include innovative technology and will house many of the programs and centres that make this Faculty truly unique.
 Expanded classrooms and social spaces will create dynamic engagement opportunities for students, professors and the community.